leviroth/euchre/README.md

 Currently, work is underway to improve this situation.
 That starts with rewriting the server to decouple the game state, and its (too "thick") representation of a player, from the objects used to handle user interactions.
+You can check out this work on the `backend-rewrite` branch.